Police warn of ‘lioness’ on the loose in Berlin as people told to hide pets

 “The escaping wild animal has NOT been found yet!
 We still ask you not to leave the house.
 If you see the animal, please call the emergency number 110!,” Brandenburg police tweeted.

+Last year, five lions briefly escaped their enclosure at the Taronga zoo in Sydney, prompting authorities to rush overnight guests to safe zones and initiate an investigation into the “significant” safety breach.

+The lions walked back to their enclosure after a “code one” alert was sounded to local residents, the most severe one on the zoo’s emergency warning list.

-In 2018, two lions, two tigers and a jaguar escaped their enclosures after storms destroyed fences in western Germany.
+Four years earlier, In 2018, two lions, two tigers and a jaguar escaped their enclosures after storms destroyed fences in western Germany.

 The big cats were later recaptured after being found by a drone, it was reported.